Teacher Certification Programs in New York State Schools

 Doctorate Degrees in Education

 The University at Buffalo offers several doctorate degrees in the realm of learning and instruction for those who have already achieved teacher certification.
-Elementary education, special education, science and mathematics are available subjects for a doctoral concentration, as are reading, English education and foreign language education.
+Elementary education, and curriculum, instruction, and the science of learning and are available subjects for a doctoral concentration, as is foreign and second language education.